The Patricia J. Creegan Award

 Week of November 15, 2023: The Patricia J. Creegan Award Committee conducts its review and informs the PEAC President of its recommendation.
 The President then informs the awardee.

-March 19, 2022: The Patricia J. Creegan Award is virtually presented to the awardee at PEAC’s Eastern Pennsylvania’s Inclusion Conference.
+November 28, 2023: The Patricia J. Creegan Award is presented to the awardee at PEAC’s Virtual Summit Part II.